+Facinital and trans Outland wide

 Essential evidence: Optional evidence:

 All applicants will be Depending on their project

 required to submit the proposal, applicants may

 following evidence as part also wish to submit the

 of the application process: following evidence:

-or the application process.
-Tonowing evidence.
+Cover letter to evalein why the

 Cover letter - to explain why the

 project is a strong match for funding

 and to explain the role, capability and

 capacity of the Project Leader/Lead

 Organisation (and partners, where

 involved).
 The cover letter should

 clearly reference any conflicts of x

 interest and demonstrate how

 feedback has been acted upon, if

 received.
 The letter should be

 presented on headed paper, kept brief

 and succinct (a maximum 2 pages),

 and submitted as a single PDF file.

 Letter of support from the relevant

 UKOT Government - should funding

-be sought for activities: taking place
+be sought for activities on X

-on Government owned land and
+Government owned land and water or ^

-water, involving biocontrol or Invasive x
+in any cases of biocontrol or Invasive

-Alien Species eradication projects, or
+Alien Species eradication projects.

-where projects will require

-Government-issued permits for their

-completion.

-Budget as requested in the Darwin x
+Budget as requested in the Darwin X

 Plus Local Finance Guidance. ^

 Darwin Plus Local Workplan, using

-the template provided and uploaded х
+the template provided and uploaded x

 in the application form.

 Map(s), a list of references, or site

 images can be optionally submitted as

 a single combined PDF file to support

 your application; but these must not

 exceed 5 sides of A4 in total, or it will

 make your application ineligible.
-We x
+We ,

-would encourage applicants to
+would encourage applicants to X

 provide any additional information or

 evidence that supports the need for

 their project as part of this single

 combined (max 5 sides of A4 in total)

 PDF, if needed.